 Penalties for drug offences are severe and may include lengthy prison sentences and heavy fines.
 See our Drugs page.

 The death penalty may be imposed for other serious crimes such as murder and armed robbery.

-Homosexual acts are illegal and penalties include imprisonment for up to 14 years.
+Homosexuality is illegal in Nigeria.
+It is an offence to enter into a same-sex marriage or civil union and penalties include imprisonment of up to 14 years.
+It is also an offence to register, operate or participate in gay clubs, societies or organisations, or make any public show of a same-sex relationship.
+Penalties for these offences include imprisonment for up to 10 years.
 Twelve northern Nigerian states have adopted Islamic Sharia laws, criminalising sexual activities between persons of the same sex.
-Adults convicted of engaging in same-sex sexual activity may be subject to the death penalty.
+Adults convicted of engaging in homosexual activity in these states may be subject to the death penalty.
 See our LGBTI travellers page.

 Smoking is banned in public places.